-- A. The Executive Director is responsible for managing and directing administrative, personnel, budgeting and investment-related functions, including the hiring and termination of investment managers, bundled providers and products. - B. The Executive Director is responsible for developing specific investment objectives and policy guidelines for investment options.
-The Executive Director is responsible for developing policies and procedures for selecting, evaluating, and monitoring the performance of investment managers and products to which employees may direct retirement contributions under PEORP, and providing the Board with monthly and quarterly reports of investment activities. - C. The Executive Director is responsible for maintaining diversified investment options, and maximizing returns with respect to the performance benchmarks of individual investment options, consistent with appropriate risk constraints.
-Each investment option will avoid excessive risk and have a prudent degree of diversification relative to its broad market performance benchmark. - D. The Executive Director shall adopt policies and procedures designed to prevent excessive participant trading between investment options from negatively impacting other participants. - E. The Executive Director is responsible for periodically reviewing this IPS and recommending changes to the Board of Trustees when appropriate.
+A. The Executive Director is responsible for managing and directing administrative, personnel, budgeting and investment-related functions, including the hiring and termination of investment managers, bundled providers and products.

+- B. The Executive Director is responsible for developing specific investment objectives and policy guidelines for investment options.
+The Executive Director is responsible for developing policies and procedures for selecting, evaluating, and monitoring the performance of investment managers and products to which employees may direct retirement contributions under the Investment Plan, and providing the Board with monthly and quarterly reports of investment activities. - C. The Executive Director is responsible for maintaining diversified investment options, and maximizing returns with respect to the performance benchmarks of individual investment options, consistent with appropriate risk constraints.
+Each investment option will avoid excessive risk and have a prudent degree of diversification relative to its broad market performance benchmark.
+The Executive Director will develop policies and procedures to: - Identify, monitor and control/mitigate key investment and operational risks. - Maintain an appropriate and effective risk management and compliance program that identifies, evaluates and manages risks within business units and at the enterprise level. - Maintain an appropriate and effective control environment for SBA investment and operational responsibilities. - Approve risk allocations and limits.